cgabriel5/nodecliac/README.md

         ├── yarn.acdef
         ├── .yarn.config.acdef
         └── hooks/
-            └── acdef.sh
 ```

-**Note**: The manner in which custom script files are placed within `~/.nodecliac/registry/COMMAND-NAME/` is up to you.
+**Note**: The manner in which script files are structured within `~/.nodecliac/registry/COMMAND-NAME/` is up to you.
 Just note that the above base structure is required.

 </details>

 <a name="resources-hooks"></a>

-### Hooks
+## Hooks

 As stated in the resources files section some apps are more complicated than others.
 In the case of [yarn](https://yarnpkg.com/en/) its `yarn.acdef` file needed to be modified before parsing to [dynamically add the repos scripts as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run).
 One of the easier solutions for this was to use a pre-parsing hook.
 Basically, before nodecliac does anything
 it is possible to use a hook script to modify the command's `.acdef` file (in-memory value).